ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 If you don't have something like NextDNS or similar you can use `local.gd` which works very well and is very easy to setup.

-The easiest way to serve localhost.
-DNS that always resolves to 127.0.0.1.
-Use mysite.local.gd when developing locally and it will resolve to 127.0.0.1.
+A easy way to serve localhost is to use DNS that always resolves to 127.0.0.1.
+For example you could use ortelius.local.gd when developing locally and it will resolve to 127.0.0.1.
 Any subdomain like *.local.gd will work.
 Its the easiest way to serve localhost as its DNS that always resolves to 127.0.0.1.

-Use mysite.local.gd when developing locally and it'll resolve to 127.0.0.1.
-Any subdomain like *.local.gd will work.
-We use Netlify DNS so we're pretty sure you're always within 10ms of a DNS server, wherever you are.
-It's super quick!

-Use any subdomain you like, and sub-sub-domains work too!
+- The use of subdomains and sub-sub-domains work too as in the example below

 ```
 $ dig startup.local.gd
-startup.local.gd.
+ortelius.local.gd.
 86400	IN	A	127.0.0.1

 $ dig www.startup.local.gd
-www.startup.local.gd.
+www.ortelius.local.gd.
 86400	IN	A	127.0.0.1

 $ dig my.project.company.local.gd
-my.project.company.local.gd.
+aliens.are.real.ortelius.local.gd.
 86400	IN	A	127.0.0.1

 $ dig alderaan.local.gd
-alderaan.local.gd.
+xrpl.local.gd.
 86400	IN	A	127.0.0.10.0.1
 ```

 - Edit localhosts on Linux and Mac here with sudo rights `sudo vi /etc/hosts`